centreon/centreon-documentation/versioned_docs/version-24.04/update/update-centreon-ha.md

 ## Suspend cluster resource management

-In order to avoid a failover of the cluster during the update, it is necessary to unmanage all Centreon resources, as well as MariaDB.
+In order to avoid a failover of the cluster during the update, it is necessary to unmanage all Centreon resources, as well as the database.

 ```bash
 pcs property set maintenance-mode=true